Natural Language Processing

 12 October 2017 - Sasha Narayan (University of Edinburgh) - Text-to-text Generation Beyond Machine Translation

 In recent years we have witnessed the achievements of sequence-to-sequence encoder-decoder models for machine translation.

 In this talk I will discuss two examples, sentence simplification and document summarization, that explore the hypothesis that tailoring the model with knowledge of the task structure and linguistic requirements leads to better performance.
 In the first part, I will propose a new sentence simplification task (split-and-rephrase) where the aim is to split a complex sentence into a meaning preserving sequence of shorter sentences.
 I will show that the semantically-motivated split model is a key factor in generating fluent and meaning preserving rephrasings.

 BIO: Shashi Narayan is a postdoctoral researcher in the School of Informatics at the University of Edinburgh.
 He obtained his PhD in Computer Science at the University of Lorraine, INRIA under Claire Gardent in 2014.
 His research focuses on natural language generation and understanding with an aim to develop general frameworks for generation from underlying meaning representation or for text rewriting such as summarization, text simplification and paraphrase generation.
 He also has experience with parsing and other structured prediction problems.

 4 September 2017 - Thushari Atapattu (University of Adelaide) - Disclosure Analysis of Educational Big Data

 NLP Reading Group

 The target audience is all the members of the NLP group and other possible interested participants.

-The meeting will take place weekly for one hour usually on Tuesdays from 11-12pm.
+The meeting will take place weekly for one hour usually on Mondays from 1-2:30pm.